Dubrovnik

 Neum, Bosnia & Herzegovina

-• Međugorje: Međugorje is a small town in Bosnia and Herzegovina, which since 1981 has been a major Christian pilgrimage destination.
-It happened after the revelations of the Virgin Mary, which reportedly started in 1981.
+Međugorje is a small town in Bosnia and Herzegovina that has been a major Catholic pilgrimage destination since 1981.
+It became the one after the apparitions of the Virgin Mary, which reportedly started precisely in 1981, when six Herzegovinian children aged 10 to 16 experienced the first apparition of Our Lady of Međugorje.

 Mostar, Bosnia & Herzegovina